torvista/Zen_Cart-Language_File_Converter/README.md

 ## How it works
 The script parses the hard-coded paths and retrieves a list of the files therein.

-It parses each file using basic search and replace and create a new file prefixed with `.lang` in the same place.
+It parses each file using basic search and replace and creates a new file prefixed with `.lang` in the same place.

 It was not intended to be 100% comprehensive and to continue trying to make it perfect is subject to the law of diminishing returns, so I will not be making more changes to it.
 But feel free to try.